-The continued decrease in the number of our seriously delinquent single-family loans resulted in a reduction in the number of REO acquisitions in the first quarter of 2017 compared with the first quarter of 2016.
+The continued decrease in the number of our seriously delinquent single-family loans resulted in a reduction in the number of REO acquisitions in the first half of 2017 compared with the first half of 2016.

 We continue to manage our REO inventory to appropriately control costs and maximize sales proceeds.
-However, we are unable to market and sell a large portion of our inventory, primarily due to occupancy and state or local redemption or confirmation periods, which extends the amount of time it takes to bring our properties to a marketable state and eventually dispose of them.
-This results in higher foreclosed property expenses, which include costs related to maintaining the property and ensuring that the property is vacant.
-As of March 31, 2017, approximately 40% of our REO properties were unable to be marketed, 21% of our REO properties were available for sale, 20% of our REO properties were pending sale settlement and 19% of our REO properties were pending appraisals and being prepared to be listed for sale.
+However, we are unable to market and sell a large portion of our inventory, primarily due to occupancy and state or local redemption or confirmation periods, which extends the amount of time it takes to bring our properties to a

-(2) See footnote 9 to "Table 18: Risk Characteristics of Single-Family Conventional Business Volume and Guaranty Book of Business" for states included in each geographic region.
+(2) See footnote 9 to "Table 19: Risk Characteristics of Single-Family Conventional Business Volume and Guaranty Book of Business" for states included in each geographic region.